 “Propane school buses are being lauded as the cleanest in the industry,” said Caley Edgerly, president and CEO of Thomas Built Buses.
 “We produce propane school buses, so of course we would stand behind that statement if it were true.
 Unfortunately, we can’t unequivocally say that propane is the cleanest fuel for school buses today.
 Based on EPA certifications, propane provides the lowest level of NOx in the industry.
 This is true.
-But when considering the other EPA-regulated emissions like particulate matter, carbon monoxide and non-methane hydrocarbon, propane is not the clear winner in all of the four critical emissions categories.
-All engine types have nearly the same emissions footprint, and this footprint has improved dramatically compared to just ten years ago.”
+But when considering the other EPA-regulated emissions, like particulate matter, carbon monoxide and nonmethane hydrocarbon, propane is not the clear winner in all of the four critical emissions categories.
+All engine types have nearly the same emissions footprint, and this footprint has improved dramatically compared to just 10 years ago.”

 NOx is a Small Part of a Larger Story

 School buses contribute to four of these six pollutants: carbon monoxide (CO), nitrogen dioxide (NOx), particulate matter (PM) and hydrocarbons (NMHC).
 Over the years, EPA standards for these four emissions have become more stringent, and will likely continue to tighten in the future.
-Which is why all of these emissions are driving the future of school buses and engine manufacturing.
+That is why all of these emissions are driving the future of school buses and engine manufacturing.

-Today, all new clean-diesel, compressed natural gas, propane and gasoline-fueled school buses not only meet but exceed 2017 EPA federal emissions standards.
+Today, all new clean-diesel, compressed natural gas, propane and gasoline-fueled school buses not only meet, but exceed, 2017 EPA federal emissions standards.
 Take a look for yourself.

 As you can see, some engines are lower in some emissions and higher in others.
 But across the board, all are clean, based on EPA emission standards.